Learnathon-By-Geeky-Solutions/code-crafters/requirement-analysis/Problem Statement.md

 ### **Complexity of Scholarship Applications:**

-* I’m trying to identify and apply for the most suitable scholarships.
+* Identifying and applying for the most suitable scholarships.
 * But with over 500+ scholarships available globally, varying criteria, and strict deadlines, it’s overwhelming to keep track of the opportunities.
 * Because there are no centralized tools or guidance to help manage the applications and deadlines.
-* Which makes me feel stressed and uncertain, induced by missed deadlines and the complexity of finding the right scholarships.
+* Which makes one feel stressed and uncertain, induced by missed deadlines and the complexity of finding the right scholarships.

 ### **Standardized Testing Requirements:**

-* I need to prepare for standardized tests like IELTS, TOEFL, GRE, and GMAT, which are prerequisites for most scholarships and programs.
+* One needs to prepare for standardized tests like IELTS, TOEFL, GRE, and GMAT, which are prerequisites for most scholarships and programs.
-* But preparing for these tests while managing application timelines is overwhelming.
+* However, preparing for these tests while managing application timelines is overwhelming.
 * Because there’s no centralized platform to guide test preparations alongside the application process.
-* Which makes me feel unprepared, anxious, and prone to missing key testing deadlines.
+* Which makes one feel unprepared, anxious, and prone to missing key testing deadlines.

 ### **Lack of Guidance on University Selection:**

-* I’m trying to select a university and program that aligns with my academic interests and career goals.
+* Trying to select a university and program that aligns with one’s academic interests and career goals.
-* But with over 2,000 universities worldwide, I’m struggling to narrow down my options and assess their suitability.
+* But with over 2,000 universities worldwide, it is a struggle to narrow down the options and assess their suitability.
-* Because I lack tools and resources to compare institutions, rankings, and program details.
+* Because of the lack of tools and resources to compare institutions, rankings, and program details.
-* Which makes me feel lost and unsure about my decisions, resulting in poor application quality.
+* Which makes one feel lost and unsure about their decisions, resulting in poor application quality.

 ### **Challenges in Showcasing Achievements:**

-* I’m trying to track and showcase my academic achievements, extracurricular activities, and volunteer work for scholarship applications.
+* Tracking and showcasing academic achievements, extracurricular activities, and volunteer work for scholarship applications.
-* But without an organized platform, I have to manually compile and organize these achievements, making it difficult to present them effectively.
+* But without an organized platform, the achievements have to be manually compiled and organized, making it difficult to present them effectively.
 * Because there are no integrated tools to streamline this process.
-* Which makes me feel stressed and uncertain, induced by incomplete or disorganized applications.
+* Which makes one feel stressed and uncertain, induced by incomplete or disorganized applications.

 ### **Inadequate Support for Statement of Purpose (SOP) Writing:**

-* I’m trying to write a compelling SOP to highlight my skills, goals, and motivations.
+* Writing a compelling SOP to highlight my skills, goals, and motivations.
-* But I struggle with structuring and presenting my story effectively.
+* But the struggle with structuring and presenting the story effectively.
-* Because I don’t have access to personalized templates, feedback, or editing services.
+* Because of no access to personalized templates, feedback, or editing services.
-* Which makes me feel anxious and less confident about the quality of my application.
+* Which makes one feel anxious and less confident about the quality of my application.

 ### **Disorganization and Time Management Challenges:**

-* I’m trying to manage deadlines, documents, and submissions efficiently.
+* Managing deadlines, documents, and submissions efficiently.
-* But the scattered nature of the process makes it hard to keep track of what I’ve done and what’s pending.
+* But the scattered nature of the process makes it hard to keep track of what has to be done and what’s pending.
 * Because there’s no centralized system to monitor progress and deadlines.
-* Which makes me feel overwhelmed and prone to missing important tasks.
+* Which makes one feel overwhelmed and prone to missing important tasks.

 ### **Limited Access to Financial Aid Information:**

-* I’m trying to find grants, assistantships, and student loans to fund my studies abroad.
+* Trying to find grants, assistantships, and student loans to fund my studies abroad.
 * But financial aid options are not clearly laid out or tailored to my needs.
 * Because the available information is scattered and difficult to verify.
-* Which makes me feel discouraged and uncertain about affording my education.
+* Which makes one feel discouraged and uncertain about affording my education.

 ### **Automation Gap:**

-* I’m trying to simplify the application process by automating repetitive tasks like filling out forms and submitting documents.
+* Simplifying the application process by automating repetitive tasks like filling out forms and submitting documents.
 * But there’s no platform to assist with these tasks and send timely reminders.
 * Because existing solutions are fragmented and lack comprehensive automation features.
-* Which makes me feel frustrated and more likely to delay or abandon my application process.
+* Which makes one feel frustrated and more likely to delay or abandon my application process.

 ## **Solution**